 But recently our Fat Daddio’s Pro-Series bakeware have become our favourite anodised tins and here's why ...

 Made for professional use these pans heat faster and cool quicker, they're more heavy-duty than the Wilton decorator pans so can take a bit more kitchen chaos but your recipes will turn out exactly as they should.
-There are however a few tips they advise for your new pan and here they are;

-Download the recommended bake times for Fat Daddio's pans here
+To double check, you can download the recommended bake times for Fat Daddio's pans here

 NB: The use of Olive oil or aerosol release sprays containing olive oil are not recommended as they can leave a sticky residue that may discolour the pan over time.